simonjbrandl/UAE18-crypto-communities/README.md

     to reproduce the analyses.
 The script is divided into 11 chunks, that follow the flow of the manuscript:

     -   1. SETUP

-        2. LOAD PACKAGES
+    -   1. LOAD PACKAGES

-        3. LOAD DATASETS AND SET AESTHETICS
+    -   1. LOAD DATASETS AND SET AESTHETICS

-        4. TEMPERATURE MAP OF AREA
+    1. TEMPERATURE MAP OF AREA

-        5. DETAILED TEMPERATURE DATA FROM IN SITU LOGGERS
+    2. DETAILED TEMPERATURE DATA FROM IN SITU LOGGERS

-        6. COMMUNITY STRUCTURE: DIVERSITY, ABUNDANCE, BIOMASS
+    3. COMMUNITY STRUCTURE: DIVERSITY, ABUNDANCE, BIOMASS

-        7. COMMUNITY COMPOSITION: FISH AND BENTHOS
+    4. COMMUNITY COMPOSITION: FISH AND BENTHOS

-        8. PHYSIOLOGY: CTmax and CTmin
+    5. PHYSIOLOGY: CTmax and CTmin

-        9. DIET METABARCODING: NETWORK ANALYSES
+    6. DIET METABARCODING: NETWORK ANALYSES

-        10. DIET METABARCODING: RAREFACTION
+    7. DIET METABARCODING: RAREFACTION

-        11. SIZE STRUCTURE AND ABUNDANCES
+    8. SIZE STRUCTURE AND ABUNDANCES

-        12. GROWTH MODELING*
+    9. GROWTH MODELING

 Each chunk has subsections pertaining to data wrangling, data analysis, and figures yielded by each analysis.
 Chunk 4 requires download of the